simosavonen/todo-example/README.md

 Test different styles of global state management with this basic to-do app

-## branch master
+## branch easy_peasy

-State is stored in component App with useState() hook
+Use the Easy Peasy https://easy-peasy.now.sh/ wrapper for Redux.